CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Contexts

 Contexts are used to determine the context of the chat.
-You can set the context in the prompt by using `#` followed by the context name.
+You can add context to the prompt by using `#` followed by the context name (multiple contexts are supported).
 If context supports input, you can set the input in the prompt by using `:` followed by the input (or pressing `complete` key after `:`).
 Default contexts are: